ULSP20010 - Intermediate Spanish

 Seminars - three hours per week.

-- Semester two: One written test (20%), one aural (15%), one oral test (15%), one dossier mark (10%).
-Listening assessment will take place in the week before the Easter break (normally week 7 or 8); oral and written assessments will normally be scheduled during weeks 10, 11 and 12
+- Semester two: One written test (25%), one aural (10%), one oral test (20%), one dossier mark (10%).
+Listening assessment will take place in the week before the Easter break (week 9); dossier is to be submitted in the week before Easter as well; oral and written assessments will normally be scheduled during weeks 11 and 12.

 Nature and timing of feedback